-A study of the development of witchcraft accusations, beginning with continental Europe in the fifteenth and sixteenth centuries and continuing with the later scares in England and New England.
-Particular emphasis will be given to international comparisons and to the changing social, cultural and economic positions of women.
-Equivalent to WST 212. (\spring semester)
+Cross-listed with WST 212.
+A study of the development of witchcraft accusations, beginning with continental Europe in the 15th and 16th centuries and continuing with the later scares in England and New England.
+Particular emphasis will be given to international comparisons and to the changing social, cultural and economic positions of women. (spring semester)